shotover/shotover-proxy/docs/src/transforms.md

 This transform will route kafka messages to a broker within a Kafka cluster:

 * produce messages are routed to the partition leader
-* fetch messages are routed to a random partition replica
+* fetch messages are routed to the partition leader
 * heartbeat, syncgroup, offsetfetch, joingroup and leavegroup are all routed to the group coordinator
 * all other messages go to a random node.